Free SPSS Alternatives: An Overview (2026)

 2. Open datastatpro.com/app in your browser (no account needed).

-3. Drag and drop your Excel/CSV file — variable types are auto-detected.
+3. Drag and drop your Excel or CSV file — variable types are auto-detected.

 4. Run your analyses using the guided point-and-click menus.